milena-t/ReVis/README.md

 ## TODO list

 * test plotting with no overlap filtering
+* write actual tests for the important functions
 * write proper documentation
 * try to publish as package